Abdullah Gül

-Advocating staunch Islamist political views during his university years, Gül became a Member of Parliament for Kayseri in 1991 and was re-elected in 1995, 1999, 2002 and 2007.
+Advocating staunch Islamist political views during his university years, Gül became a Member of Parliament for Kayseri in 1991 and was re-elected in 1995, 1999, 2002, and 2007.
 Initially a member of the Islamist Welfare Party, Gül joined the Virtue Party in 1998 after the former was banned for anti-secular activities.
 When the party split into hardline Islamist and modernist factions in 2000, Gül joined fellow party member Recep Tayyip Erdoğan in advocating the need for reform and moderation.
 He ran against serving leader Recai Kutan for the Virtue Party leadership at a time when Erdoğan was banned from holding political office.
 As the candidate for the modernist camp, he came second with 521 votes while Kutan won 633.
 He co-founded the moderate Justice and Development Party (AKP) with Erdoğan in 2001 after the Virtue Party was shut down in the same year, while hardline conservative members founded the Felicity Party instead.

-Gül became Prime Minister after the AKP won a landslide victory in the 2002 general election while Erdoğan was still banned from office.
-His government removed Erdoğan's political ban by March 2003, after which Erdoğan became an MP for Siirt in a by-election and took over as Prime Minister.
+Gül became prime minister after the AKP won a landslide victory in the 2002 general election while Erdoğan was still banned from office.
+His government removed Erdoğan's political ban by March 2003, after which Erdoğan became an MP for Siirt in a by-election and took over as prime minister.
 Gül subsequently served as Minister of Foreign Affairs and Deputy Prime Minister until 2007.
 His subsequent bid for the Presidency drew strong and highly vocal opposition from ardent supporters of secularism in Turkey and was initially blocked by the Constitutional Court due to concerns over his Islamist political background.
-He was eventually elected Turkey's first President with a background in Islamic politics after the 2007 snap general election.
+He was eventually elected Turkey's first president with a background in Islamic politics after the 2007 snap general election.

-As President, Gül came under criticism for giving assent to controversial laws which have been regarded by the political opposition as unconstitutional.
+As president, Gül came under criticism for giving assent to controversial laws which have been regarded by the political opposition as unconstitutional.
 In June 2013, he signed a bill restricting alcohol consumption into law despite initially indicating a possible veto, which was seen as a contributing factor to sparking the Gezi Park protests.
 Other controversies included a law tightening internet regulation in 2013, a law increasing political control over the judiciary in 2014 designed to protect then Prime Minister Erdoğan and others from corruption charges and a law giving the National Intelligence Organization (MİT) controversial new powers also in 2014.
 Gül took a mediating approach during the Gezi Park anti-government protests and government corruption scandals.

-Since leaving office, Gül has progressively become more publicly critical of his successor, Erdoğan, and the democratic backsliding in Turkey.
-He was mooted as a potential joint opposition candidate in the 2018 Turkish presidential election, initially supported by the Republican People's Party (CHP) and the Felicity Party (SP).
-However, having failed to gain the support of the third major opposition party, namely the Good Party, Gül announced that he had taken his name out of consideration due to the lack of universal opposition-backing.
-He has since been involved, though not officially, with the Democracy and Progress Party (DEVA) of fellow former AKP member Ali Babacan.